Caleydo/caleydo.github.io/_publications/2009_cgvcvip_gaze-based.md

 - Heimo Müller
 - schmalstieg

-journal: Proceedings of the Symposium on Information Visualization in Biomedical Informatics, 13th International Conference on Information Visualization
+journal: Proceedings of the Conference on Computer Graphics and Visualization and Image Processing (CGVCVIP '09)
 year: 2009
 award:
 note: